Communication

 Use when: the task is genuinely in someone else’s wheelhouse and would be awkward or slow for you to take on.

 Why it works: you’re redirecting, not refusing.
-You’re naming an alternative.
-You’re also subtly showing that you know enough about the org to route the ask correctly.
+Naming an alternative.
+Subtly showing you know enough about the org to route the ask correctly.

-Caveat: use this sparingly.
-If it becomes your default response, you become known as the person who pushes work to others.
+Caveat: use sparingly.
+If it becomes your default, you become known as the person who pushes work to others.
 Two or three times a quarter is fine.
 Once a week is a problem.

-”I can do v1 by Thursday, or I can do a fuller version by next Wednesday.
+”I can do v1 by Thursday, or a fuller version by next Wednesday.
 Which works?”

 Use when: the ask is reasonable but the timeline is unrealistic.